wjakew/fotofusion_desktop/README.md

    - Click "Start Copy Process" to begin organization
    - Monitor progress in real-time
    - Review the log for detailed operation information
+   - View completion statistics when finished
+   - Verify files were copied correctly with the verification tool

 ### Using Presets